 Hidden Treasures is a project of the Rural Women's Network

 More than six million Australian volunteers give happiness to others each year.
 Research shows that those volunteers are happier as a result.
-National Volunteer Week 2016 which ran from 9-15 May celebrated the theme 'Give Happy, Live Happy'.
-You can help make Australia the happiest place on earth!
+This National Volunteer Week, help us make Australia the happiest place on earth!
 Whether it's one hour of your time or an ongoing commitment, it's easy to share your skills and interests to give happy and live happy.